Skip to Content

 What is net operating income (NOI)?

-Net operating income (NOI) is a single-family rental property’s annual income after deducting operating expenses.
-This figure includes both rental income and other forms of income, such as laundry fees or parking fees.
-It does not include mortgage payments or capital expenses (such as repairs or renovations).
+The NOI, or net operating income, is the annual income of a single-family rental property after operating expenses are deducted.
+This total includes rental income and other income streams, such as laundry and parking fees.
+This figure excludes mortgage payments and capital expenses, such as repairs or renovations.

 How to Calculate NOI

-There are many strategies to calculate NOI, but the most popular method is to take a property’s total income and subtract its operating expenses.
+There are multiple ways to calculate NOI, with the most common being subtracting operating expenses from a property’s total income.
 Here’s an example:

 Factors that can affect your NOI

-Several aspects can affect your NOI.
-Some of these are within your control, while others are not.
+Various factors can influence your NOI.
+While some of these factors are controllable, others are not.

-• Rental income: The amount of rental income you generate has a direct influence on your NOI.
-If you can increase rent prices or lease to higher-paying tenants, your NOI will increase.
+• Rental income: The amount of rental income you generate has a direct impact on your NOI.
+By increasing rent prices or leasing to higher-paying tenants, you can boost your NOI.

-• Interest rates: If you have a mortgage on your rental property, fluctuations in interest rates can affect your NOI.
-An increase in interest rates will raise your mortgage payments, which will, in turn, decrease your NOI.
+• Interest rates: Changes in interest rates can impact your NOI if you have a mortgage on your rental property.
+An increase in interest rates raises mortgage payments, thus decreasing your NOI.

-• Vacancy rates: An rise in vacancy rates will reduce rental income and, therefore, decrease NOI.
+• Vacancy rates: When vacancy rates rise, rental income falls, leading to a lower NOI.

-How to use NOI to make smart real estate decisions
+How to use NOI to make savvy real estate decisions

-Here are a few examples of how NOI can be used in practice:
+Here are a few ways to use NOI in practice:

-You own a rental property with an NOI of $15,000.
-You’re thinking of selling the property and utilizing the cash to buy a different property.
-However, you find another property that has an NOI of $30,000.
-This property will generate a higher return on investment, so you choose to sell your current property and purchase the new one.
+2. You currently own a rental property with an NOI of $15,000.
+You are considering selling the property and investing the proceeds in another property.
+You discover another property with an NOI of $30,000.
+With a higher return on investment, you choose to sell your current property and buy the new one.

-You’re thinking of getting a rental property for $100,000.
-The property has an NOI of $15,000.
-You find another property that’s also for sale for $100,000.
-Yet this property has an NOI of $25,000.
-The second property will generate a larger return on investment, so you decide to purchase it instead.
+3. You are contemplating purchasing a rental property priced at $100,000.
+The property provides an NOI of $15,000.
+You locate another property also for sale for $100,000.
+Yet, this property has an NOI of $25,000.
+Since the second property has a higher return on investment, you choose to buy it instead.

 What’s the bottom line?